xuwudawei/personal-website/src/content/jobs/ASQII2016/index.md

 ---

 - Developed native apps for the android platform using Java.
-- Optimized battery usage of existing apps by leveraging recommended development patterns for the platform.
+- Reduced battery usage of existing apps by ~35%, by leveraging recommended development patterns for the platform.
 - Redesign existing app using [material design](https://material.io/design/) principles.